 Nike made a solid media buy, too.
-The ad launch to coincided with Jackson’s in the starting lineup in his first baseball All Star Game.
+The ad launch coincided with Jackson’s appearance in the starting lineup in his first baseball All Star Game.

-Nike and its ad agency, Weiden and Kenndy did good work, but there were some things that were beyond their control.
+Nike and its ad agency, Wieden and Kennedy did good work, but there were some things that were beyond their control.

-Moments before it aired, Bo Jackson hit a long home run in his first swing in All Star game….the call was made by legedary Dodgers announcer Vin Scully and a recently term-limited president making the call.
+Moments before it aired, Bo Jackson hit a long home run in his first swing in the All Star game….the call was made by legendary Dodgers announcer Vin Scully and a recently term-limited president making the call.